luisespino/Coronavirus_2020_11/2020-11/README.md

 <img src="https://user-images.githubusercontent.com/6562969/98753311-a6bfa000-2389-11eb-9e90-9cd0d67d7794.png" width="400">
 </p>

+### Trend of number of infected per day in Guatemala

+The analysis is performed by grouping the number of infected per day based on the number of infected, day of the pandemic and current day of the year.

 ... more articles from students (the order of the articles will be defined by the professor)